OctopusDeploy/blog/blog/2021-10/safe-schema-updates-6-provisioning-databases/index.md

 ## Summary

 According to Gene Kim, the first delivery bottleneck that most folks hit in their DevOps transformation is environment creation.
-Many of the issues we witnessed in [Database Delivery Hell](https://octopus.com/blog/safe-schema-updates-1-delivery-hell) were the result of shared and inconsistent development environments.
-We’ve learned that failure is normal, so it’s important to create systems where failure is safe.
+Many of the issues we witnessed in [Database delivery hell](https://octopus.com/blog/safe-schema-updates-1-delivery-hell) were the result of shared and inconsistent development environments.
+We learned that failure is normal, so it’s important to create systems where failure is safe.

 It’s my hope, that the sorts of technical practices outlined in this post will allow you, dear reader, to move as much development and testing off your big, shared development/test environments onto dedicated environments where changes can be tested in isolation and merged as soon as they are ready for deployment.